Peaches to Beaches Yard Sale 2019 (Georgia’s Longest Yard Sale)

 Treasure hunting is one of my favorite things.
 Estate sales, antique festivals, flea markets, yard sales – count me in!

-I actually have a small antique booth (aisle two, back corner booth) at Ian Henderson’s Antique Mall in Monroe, GA (which is one of the largest antique malls in the world and the very largest antique mall in Georgia) that I’m always looking for ways to fill.
+I actually have a couple antique booths at Vintage Revival in Monroe, GA that I’m always looking for ways to fill.
 Also – side note, having an antique booth is a great excuse to go shopping.
 Just an FYI…. haha.
 I also have an Etsy store where I sell vintage cookbooks & occasionally a few other things.

 Anyhow, last year I went on the World’s Largest Yard Sale and wrote about it here on the Mrs, so I figured that since I was going on Georgia’s Longest Yard Sale that maybe some of y’all would be interested in it too.
 I know lots of y’all are pickers & treasure hunters too!